doriang102/doriang102.github.io/_posts/018-10-01-Chi-squared-and-t-distribution:-where-do-they-come-from?.md

 $$Z = \sum_{i=1}^k X_i^2.$$

-How can we derive the pdf of $Z$?
+How can we derive the pdf of $$Z$$?
 The first thing we need to understand is what we are trying to compute.
 Indeed, our goal is to find

 $$p(z = \sum_{i=1}^k X_i^2)$$.